-GreenPan: GreenPan is the original ceramic nonstick brands.
-The cookware is good quality but still very affordable.
+GreenPan: GreenPan is the original ceramic nonstick brand.
+The cookware is good quality yet affordable.
 GreenPan makes dozens of lines of cookware, some of it induction compatible.
 See our GreenPan Review for more information.

 There are many other brands of ceramic nonstick to choose from, so if you can't find a GreenPan product you like, there are a lot of options.

 Avoid very cheap brands, like Gotham Steel and other red "copper" infomercial brands, which are cheap and flimsy, as well as upscale brands like Caraway and Our Place, which are overpriced and won't last any longer or provide better heating than a GreenPan.

 About Anodized Aluminum Cookware